Paint sheen: Technology

-The sheen or gloss level of a paint is principally determined by the ratio of resinous, adhesive binder, which solidifies after drying, and solid, powdery pigment.
-The more binder the coating contains, the more regular reflection will be made from its smooth surface; conversely, with less binder, grains of pigment become exposed to the surface, scattering the light and providing matte effect.
-To a lesser extent, gloss is also affected by other factors: refraction index of the pigment particles, viscosity and refraction index of the binder.
+The sheen or gloss level of a paint is mainly determined by the ratio of resinous binder, which solidifies after drying, to solid pigment.
+More binder creates a smoother surface with regular reflection, while less binder exposes pigment grains, scattering light and producing a matte effect.
+Gloss is also influenced by factors such as the refractive index of the pigment, and the viscosity and refractive index of the binder.

 An important indicator is pigment-volume concentration (PVC), defined as the ratio of pigment volume and total paint volume:

 PVC affects both physical and optical properties of a paint.
 Matte paints have less binder, which makes them more susceptible to mechanical damages (however, they are less visible than on glossy surfaces).
 More binder provides a smoother and more solid surface.
 However, at a certain PVC, called critical PVC (CPVC), the paint is already saturated with binder and the surface becomes solid and glossy, without protruding particles; adding more binder (lowering PVC) will not affect the sheen.
 CPVC generally depends on the binder-pigment system used, and generally falls in the 35–65% range.

-As a gloss finish will reveal surface imperfections such as sanding marks, surfaces must generally be prepared more thoroughly for gloss finishes.
-Gloss-finish paints are generally more resistant to damage than flat paint, more resistant to staining, and easier to clean.
-Flat paint may become glossier through burnishing or staining with grease; glossy paint may lose its gloss and look scratched if abraded.
-Unlike gloss paint, flat paint can generally be touched up locally without repainting the entire surface.
+As a gloss finish reveals surface imperfections such as sanding marks, surfaces must be prepared more carefully for it.
+Gloss paints are generally more resistant to damage, staining, and easier to clean than flat paints.
+Flat paint may become glossier through burnishing or grease, while glossy paint may lose its sheen if abraded.
+Unlike gloss paint, flat paint can often be touched up locally without repainting the entire surface.

 Gloss level can be characterized by the angular distribution of light scattered from a surface, measured with a glossmeter, but there are various ways of measuring this, and different industries have different standards.